CyberIN-pl/Pipup-by-Controli/README.md

 # PiPup – Android TV overlay for Home Assistant

 PiPup is an Android TV overlay service that can display rich popups over any app.
-This fork extends the original project with **Home Assistant–friendly features** like notification sounds, persistent tiles, actionable buttons and a **camera control popup with PTZ**.
+This fork extends the original project with **Home Assistant–friendly features** like:
+- notification sounds
+- persistent tiles
+- actionable buttons
+- **camera control popup with PTZ**.

 ![Example popup](docs/images/logo.png)